rohit672/EasyBuy/README.md

 There is another type of user , ADMIN .

-**ADMIN** -> It is responsible for maintaining the application , montinoring the products sold .
-ADMIN can delete or suspend any user if anything thing is reported against them .
+**ADMIN** -> It is responsible for maintaining the application , monitoring the products sold , handling customer queries etc. ADMIN can delete or suspend any user if anything thing is reported against them .

 ## App Features